Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 However, once they start sleeping with a woman, time together dissolves into lounging on the couch with take out, streaming “The Office” re-runs on Netflix.

-Eight months in, I was still taking my former dream girl on adventures all over the state.
+Eight months in, I was still taking my dream girl on adventures all over the state, every weekend.

 We went everywhere: fancy dinners, Mexican restaurants, playing ski-ball and pool at a brewery, lower bowl seats to NBA games, long drives to small towns to sightsee and get ice cream.